VirtusLab/scala-cli/website/docs/commands/repl.md

 Since we started the repl with toolkit enabled, we can use the libraries included in the toolkit directly.
 In the above example, the `os-lib` library from the toolkit is used to print the current path.

 ### Running snippets directly via the REPL
-It is possible to run code snippets via the REPL (with all the internal quirks of the REPL), rather than using standard runner execution.
+It is possible to run code snippets via the REPL, with all the internal quirks of the REPL, rather than using standard runner execution.
-While the difference is subtle (and should generally be invisible to users), it is useful for investigating REPL behavior.
+While the difference is subtle and should generally be invisible to users, it is useful for investigating REPL behavior.
 The key to doing that is to use the both `--repl-init-script` and `--repl-quit-after-init` options together.

 <ChainedSnippets>